Somayeh-Kargosha/E-commerce-Website/README.md

 5. Ensure all tests pass.
 6. Commit your changes and push to your forked repository.
 7. Create a new pull request with a detailed description of your changes.

-Please note that this README file is just an example, and the actual project may have more specific information or additional sections based on its development and requirements.